torryatco/Redesign-spr25/readme.md

 ## Create Posts

-Create a new posts folder at the top level of the project.
+Create a new posts folder in src.

 Create two posts.